PynPoint/PynPoint/docs/near.rst

 Now that we have the data, we can start the data reduction with PynPoint!

 The :class:`~pynpoint.core.pypeline.Pypeline` of PynPoint requires a folder for the ``working_place``, ``input_place``, and ``output_place``.
 These are the working folder with the database and configuration file, the default data input folder, and default output folder for results, respectively.
-Before we start running PynPoint, we have to put the raw NEAR data in the default input folder or the location that is provided as ``input_dir`` in the :class:`~pynpoint.readwrite.nearreading.NearReadingModule`.
+Before we start running PynPoint, we have to put the raw NEAR data in the default input folder or the location that will provided as ``input_dir`` in the :class:`~pynpoint.readwrite.nearreading.NearReadingModule`.

 A basic description of the pipeline modules is given in the comments of the example script.
 More in-depth information of all the input parameters can be found in the :ref:`api`.
+In the example, we will only process the images of chop A, which contains alpha Cen A in this case.
+The same procedure can be applied on the images of chop B for which alpha Cen B was centered behind the AGPM coronagraph.

 First we create a configuration file which contains the global pipeline settings and is used to select the required FITS header keywords.
 Create a text file called ``PynPoint_config.ini`` in the ``working_place`` folder with the following content::